Real app flow

 Reminders feel small until you miss an important dose

-With tablets, pills, supplements or chronic medicines, the important thing is to follow veterinary instructions.
-Orb iDog helps with organization: plan, reminder, history and less reliance on memory.
+With tablets, supplements, or long-term medications, the important thing is to follow veterinary instructions.
+Orb iDog helps with organization: plan, reminder, history, and less reliance on memory.

 This is useful not only for a sick dog.
-Many owners manage supplements, parasite prevention or temporary medicine after a procedure.
+Many owners manage supplements, parasite prevention, or temporary medication after a procedure.
 When the task is in the phone, the chance of missing it goes down.

 When someone else walks your dog, the owner needs clarity

-The future dog walker direction is a clearer process: request, acceptance, dog handoff, walk start, status, finish and short summary.
+The dog walker flow is a defined process: request, acceptance, dog handoff, walk start, status updates, finish, and a short summary.
 That is different from arranging everything through an unstructured chat.

-Live map and tracking through the walker’s phone are a future product direction, not a claim that a public feature is active today.
-The idea is more owner peace of mind without necessarily buying a separate GPS tracker for the dog.
+Live map and tracking through the walker’s phone are product features with managed access.
+The idea is to give the owner more peace of mind without necessarily buying a separate GPS tracker for the dog.

 Example day